skiply/hmfaysal.github.io/_posts/2014-05-15-two-different-mindsets.md

 If you wanted to bulid a mobile application for 100M users but ended up getting only 10K, losing the key developer and selling it to a competitor — that’s a failure.
 It doesn’t matter if you managed to make some money of it.
 You may be able to “sell” this story as the demonstration of your solid business skills to other business people.
 But not to an engineer.

-Be aware that you may be overestimating yourself.
+## **Be aware that you may be overestimating yourself.**

 While in more arranged and structured environments strong signals and metrics exist, business skills are very situational.
 The nature of the business world makes it less predictable and more random.

 This makes the people deep involved in it more likely to suffer from the Dunning–Kruger effect.

-Basically, you may think you are awesome because you have:
+#### Basically, you may think you are awesome because you have:

-decent understanding of how the world works, vision of how it should it look like soon, good idea of your role and your prospective contribution to the world, solid presentation and speaking skills, some success in the past, and listeners, supporters and followers, who constantly fuel your belief of how awesome of a business person you are.
+-decent understanding of how the world works,
+-vision of how it should it look like soon,
+-good idea of your role and your prospective contribution to the world, -solid presentation and speaking skills,
+-some success in the past, and
+-listeners, supporters and followers, who constantly fuel your belief of how awesome of a business person you are.

 Unfortunately, one can easily have all six bullet points of the above and yet not be as great in business as you think.

 Business team can rely on the engineering team delivering the results.
 Engineering team can not rely on business team to have the business side covered.
 Building the product is easier than selling it, and you are the one doing the latter.

 With great power comes great responsibility and this responsibility starts with how true are you to yourself and how well do you understand your strengths and weaknesses.
 Otherwise you’ll be risking letting your team down.

-What Can Engineers Do
+## **What Can Engineers Do**

 Master your negotiation skills.